 This book was written by a young woman living with tuberous sclerosis complex.
 Diagnosed at 7 months, she has faced many struggles including brain surgery.
 This story focuses on her life and how she has coped with TSC.

-Thank you to our friends from the Alberta Children's Hospital for their contributions.
+Thank you to our friends from the Clinical & Metabolic Genetics Program the Alberta Children's Hospital for their contributions.

 This material is designed for information purposes only.
 It should not be used in place of medical advice, instruction and/or treatment.
 If you have specific questions, please contact your doctor or appropriate health care professional.